Analogy - RAG in your vault

 Local RAG runtime

-Run the setup commands inside the installed plugin folder:
+If automatic installation fails, run the setup command inside the installed plugin folder:

 Usage